 Chevrolet Corvette Overview

-Chevrolet's seventh-generation Corvette brings sharp-edged styling, more power, a nicer interior, and the return of the famed Stingray name.
-A seven-speed manual is standard.
+The seventh-generation Corvette has sharp-edged styling, more power, and an interior worthy of the price.
+Power comes from a 455-hp, 6.2-liter V8 mated to a standard seven-speed manual.
 New for 2015 is an optional eight-speed automatic with paddle shifters.
-Power comes from a 6.2-liter V8 producing 455 hp.
-The all-aluminum construction optimizes weight and strength to benefit fuel economy and handling.
-Acceleration is blisteringly quick and handling is pinpoint.
-With the adjustable driving modes the car can be a civilized cruiser or track-ready race car.
-The interior is now befitting the car's price and the seats are much better.
-First year reliability of the redesign has been average.
+Drivers with a thirst for more power can opt for the 650-hp Z06.
+The car's all-aluminum construction optimizes weight and strength to benefit fuel economy and handling.
+Acceleration is blisteringly quick, and handling is pinpoint.
+With the adjustable driving modes the car can be a fairly refined cruiser or track-ready race car.
+The seats deliver support and comfort.
+But you can't ignore the low-slung cabin that's difficult to access and tire noise.
+First-year reliability of the redesign has been average.

 A subscription to ConsumerReports.org includes Consumer Reports road test reports (based on over 50 different tests).